Speech-VINO/qsr-visualizer/README.md

 - no. of units required for calibration,
 - the chosen probability density function,
 - scores that are scaled from 0 to 1

+## Why is a probability density function chosen?

+A probability density function is chosen because it can maximise the likelihood of a statistical model for a given use case.
+In the case of factor analysis, when the data is decomposed into its latent space, there are two Gaussian models which express the ground truth in terms of how the overall model can capture the variance.
+If a statistical model is compared against a probability density function, the QSR visualizer can estimate time, a histogram of intervals and a histogram of QSR relations.

 ## Multi-armed bandit frameworks